Stack Overflow Is Not Dead Yet: Crowd Answers Still Matter: Introduction

 \section{Introduction}

-Question-and-answer (Q\&A) platforms such as Stack Overflow or similar Stack Exchange instances are used by millions of users to discuss a variety of topics and problems.
-Specifically, Stack Overflow deals with programming and software development questions and attracts currently more than six million active users, making it the largest Web site for software developers seeking help in their daily programming tasks \citep{abdalkareem2017, rahman2018}.
-Despite its great success, Stack Overflow, like many other social platforms, suffers from typical problems related to management of online communities such as decreasing user numbers and decline in their contributions \citep{asaduzzaman2013}.
-Therefore, the launch of ChatGPT---a generative artificial intelligence (AI) tool---in November 2022, has immediately raised the question about the further acceleration of this development \citep{delrio2024}.
-As such generative AI tools possess both, a notable performance in natural language processing \citep{chang2024}, as well as a reasonable good code generating capability to solve smaller programming problems \citep{austin2021}, our research community continues to analyze and discuss the future utility of Stack Overflow \citep{kabir2024}.
+Question-and-answer (Q\&A) platforms such as Stack Overflow or similar Stack Exchange instances are used by millions of users to discuss a variety of topics.
+Specifically, Stack Overflow deals with programming and software development questions and attracts more than six million active users, making it the largest Web site for software developers seeking help in their daily programming tasks \citep{abdalkareem2017, rahman2018}.
+Despite its great success, Stack Overflow, like many other social platforms, suffers from typical problems related to online community management such as decreasing user numbers and decline in their contributions \citep{asaduzzaman2013}.
+Therefore, the launch of ChatGPT---a generative artificial intelligence (AI) tool---in November 2022, has immediately raised the question about the further acceleration of this trend \citep{delrio2024}.
+In particular, as generative AI tools demonstrate strong performance in natural language processing \citep{chang2024} and reasonably good ability to solve smaller programming problems by generating code \citep{austin2021}, our research community has quickly initiated discussions about the future relevance of Stack Overflow \citep{kabir2024}.